dianatataru/Timema-SV-Methods/README.md

 Number of others:  78012
 Number of sites:   413902
 ```

+then can use bcftools merge to merge all vcfs?
+Do I need to rpoject this back onto snarls somehow to identify inversions? when I look at the snarls.json, there are 45265393 lines.
+Of those, there are 11779457 instances of the word "backward" which I think is related to the inversions because when I search one of the nodes of the inversion (9179874) it pops up in a set of parenthesis including backwards=true.

-## GBS Data Alignment and Variant Calling from Pangenome with VG
+## GBS Data Alignment and Variant Calling from Pangenome with standard methods

 ```
 #!/bin/bash